This article outlines the procedure to configure and use Retention Reports in Gainsight PX.

 - Cohort size: represents how you divide your users based on signup date daily/weekly/monthly

-- Date range: you can configure the date range you wish to cover based on end date
+- Date range: you can configure the date range you wish to cover based on the end date

 - Metric: You can use different dimensions as a base for your retention analysis